0x3639/zenon-developer-commons/docs/proposals/TmZ-001-formatting-standards.md

-# Proposal: Documentation Formatting Standards
+# TmZ-001: Documentation Formatting Standards

 This document proposes a consistent formatting structure for all markdown documents in the Zenon Developer Commons repository.
+This proposal is meant to serve as a guide rather than a rigid requirement.

 ---